SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 Support for X-Real-Ip and X-Forwarded-For
 -----------------------------------------

-X-Forwarded-For and X-Real-Ip are transmitted to the backend, but only for IPv4 access to the frontend.
-In case of IPv6 access, the provided IP will be wrong, because of using 6tunnel.
+X-Forwarded-For and X-Real-Ip are transmitted to the backend.

 Automatic Internal Caucase CSR
 ------------------------------